 Study the psychology of color and its influence on behavior or explore the socio-cultural meanings of ethnic fashion.
 Discover how cultural differences can affect a marketing plan.
 Gain a foundation in economics, and better understand the cost of doing business.

 Social Sciences courses are designed to provide students with a deeper understanding of social developments, human behavior, world demographics, and the global economy.
-Courses are offered in five disciplines:
+Courses are offered in six disciplines:

 - Political Science and World Affairs